JazzMaster/LazGFX/README.md

 -is better.

 LEARN PASCAL.
 Try to learn Lazarus.
+If not, try Delphi.

 Q: can you port for game platform (X?)..

 A: Not unless its supported by BOTH FPC and SDL.

+iPhone , iPad, iWatch..have restricted OBJ-C licenses.
+FPC is blacklisted.
+Apps are signed- and checked-for compliance- by Apple.
+I cannot help you.

 GO Grab a FPC RTL and get hoppin.